wino6687/SWEpy/README.md

 ### Acknowledgements:
 I want to thank Davey Lovin and David Nyberg for their help in conceiving the original project and developing the original prototype!

+I also want to thank Carson Farmer and Earth Lab, CU Boulder for their support throughout the development of this project.